-We own and operate a smelting facility and base metal refinery located in Columbus, Montana, between our Stillwater mine and the city of Billings, Montana.
-The Columbus Metallurgical Complex is one of the world’s largest producers of PGMs from recycled automotive catalytic converters.
+Sibanye-Stillwater owns and operate the Columbus Metallurgical Complex, a smelting facility and base metal refinery situated between our Stillwater mine and the town of Billings, Montana.
+It is one of the world’s largest producers of PGMs recycled from spent automotive catalytic converters.

 The Columbus Metallurgical Complex produces a 2E PGM-rich filter cake (in addition to other by-product metals) which is further refined to palladium and platinum metal by a third-party precious metal refiner.

 The Columbus Metallurgical Complex consists of a smelter, that includes a concentrate drying plant, two electric furnaces, two top blown rotary convertors, a matte granulator, gas handling and solution regeneration systems.
-The smelter’s maximum design capacity is 20,000 pounds per hour (operates at 90% utilization) which is presently limited until upgrades to the concentrate drying plant and convertor/granulation circuit are completed.
-These improvements are scheduled such that the capacity of the Smelter aligns with the Blitz/East Boulder production increases.
+The smelter’s maximum design capacity is 20,000 lbs/hour (operates at 90% utilisation) which is presently limited until upgrades to the concentrate drying plant and convertor/granulation circuit are completed.
+These improvements are scheduled such that the capacity of the smelter aligns with the Blitz/East Boulder production increases.

 At the smelter, the gases released from the smelting operations are routed through a state-of-the-art dual alkaline, gas/liquid scrubbing system.
 The scrubber is so efficient and effective that less than 3% of the smelter’s permitted emissions are discharged into the environment.

 The base metal refinery utilises a sulphuric acid solution to dissolve out nickel, copper, cobalt and any residual iron from the PGM-bearing converter matter.
 The base metal refinery produces a palladium, platinum and rhodium-rich filter cake (from the recycling process), which is further processed to refined metal by a third-party refiner.
-Refined metals from our mine production are sold to Johnson Matthey and Tiffany & Co., while refined metals from our recycling business are normally delivered to counterparties.
+Refined metals from our mine production are sold to Johnson Matthey, while refined metals from our recycling business are normally delivered to counterparties.